| THE LESSONS OF

 eventually became Foreign minister despite warnings to the Strasser gang

 that they could be treading dangerous waters.
+But by

 then, Strasser and his men including Chief Secretary of State John